walkerhughes/portfolio/wildfire_perimeters.md

 <img src="laplace_blur_std_8_new.jpg" width="750" height="750">

 When we complete the final segmentation with a simple numeric cutoff to decide what is burned and what is not, we get the following estimation of the wildfire perimeter.
-Knowing the geographic coordinates of the edges of the image makes this estimation of the fire perimeter easily mappaple to lattitude and longitude coordinates.
+Knowing the geographic coordinates of the edges of the image makes this estimation of the fire perimeter easily mapped to lattitude and longitude coordinates.

 <img src="final_segmentation_new.jpg" width="750" height="750">